-There are so many different types of paint that it can be difficult to keep them all straight.
+What is enamel paint?
 Enamel paint is one of the strongest and most sought-after types of paint, but not many people know why they want it.
+It is made with enamel that leaves a glossy shimmer on surfaces.

 This paint has been around for hundreds of years and there are still many mysteries it holds.
 After all, there isn’t a set ingredient used in this paint, at least not in the way the word is used in today’s world.